List of Coronation Street characters introduced in 2019: Jade Rowan

 Jade Rowan, played by Lottie Henshall, made her first appearance on 27 September 2019.
 She is introduced as a care worker who had worked with Hope Stape (Isabella Flanagan) while she was in Birmingham and is invited to live with the family by Hope's mother, Fiz Stape (Jennie McAlpine).
-Fiz and her fiancé Tyrone Dobbs (Alan Halsall) are delighted by Jade's presence around the house, however, Tyrone's grandmother Evelyn Plummer (Maureen Lipman) is suspicious of Jade's motives.
+Fiz and her fiancé Tyrone Dobbs (Alan Halsall) are delighted by Jade's presence around the house; however, Tyrone's grandmother Evelyn Plummer (Maureen Lipman) is suspicious of Jade's motives.
 Knowing that Evelyn disagrees with Fiz's parenting methods, Jade expresses her annoyance with the way Fiz is treating Hope.
 However, Evelyn sides with Fiz.
 As a result, Jade leaves and visits the grave of John Stape (Graeme Hawley), revealing that she is John's daughter.

 When Fiz and Tyrone realise that Jade is John's daughter, they kick her out.
 When Hope goes missing, they assume Jade has taken her and call the police; however, Jade later finds Hope at John's grave.
 When Fiz confronts Jade, she strikes her over the head, leaving her unconscious in her living room; Jade escapes, and returns weeks later in a bid to seduce Tyrone.
 She threatens to tell the police about the assault so she can take care of Hope, but Hope stands up for her parents, and Jade leaves.

 On 29 December 2019, it was announced that Henshall would be leaving the soap and Jade would depart at the conclusion of her storyline.
 Jade departed on 4 March 2020.

-Aled, Bryn, Carys and Llio Winter-Brown
+Aled Winter-Brown

-Aled, Bryn, Carys and Llio Winter-Brown are the quadruplet children of Chesney Brown (Sam Aston) and Gemma Winter (Dolly-Rose Campbell).
+Aled Winter-Brown is the oldest out of the quadruplet children of Chesney Brown (Sam Aston) and Gemma Winter (Dolly-Rose Campbell).
 The concept of the characters was announced in May 2019.
 A show spokesperson told Inside Soap that the quadruplets' introduction would spark the exposure of "a more vulnerable side to Gemma", adding, "Typically, Gemma and Chesney have very different ideas on parenting, so how will the pair cope with the new four arrivals?"
 The following month, it was confirmed that eight babies would be cast to portray the quadruplets.

 They are born in a cable car during a holiday break in Llandudno, Wales.
 Aled and Carys are named after the paramedics who tend to Gemma during labour, Llio is named after the nurse caring for Gemma in hospital, and Bryn is named after the surgeon performing Gemma's caesarean section.
 In February 2020, Gemma is worried that of Aled so she takes him to the GP, she and Chesney later found out that Aled has severe hearing loss in both ears.
 In April 2020, he is placed with hearing aids and can actually hear Gemma and Chesney and Chesney is glad but Gemma is worried about Aled still.